 I want to discuss some tips and strategies to help ecommerce businesses alleviate the stress of executing a successful retail season.
 These tips can work for large and small online stores.

-As there are many channels to highlight for a successful holiday season.
-However, today, I want to focus specifically on Google Ads.
-I want to discuss how we prepare for the influx of traffic and optimizing for such a tight window period.
+Despite there being many channels to highlight for a successful holiday season, I want to focus specifically on Google Ads.
+I want to discuss how we prepare for the influx of traffic and optimize for such a tight window period.
 I would like to share the framework I have worked on for my various retail clients.
 What you will get out of this post: